-Languedoc makes a great escape for grown-up groups who want to holiday somewhere unspoilt, where the welcome is as warm as the temperature, and the accommodation options range from classic to quirky.
-Arranging group activities for a harmonious, like-minded group of friends is easy; the challenge is finding things to please a motley, mismatched lot.
+Languedoc makes a great escape for large groups who want to holiday somewhere unspoilt, where the welcome is as warm as the temperature, and the accommodation options range from classic to quirky.

-- Relax Bike Tours will not only rent you a bike, they’ll give you some great ideas for routes too – as well as dropping off the bikes to your chateau and picking them up afterwards.
+- Relax Bike Tours will not only rent you a bike, but they’ll give you some great ideas for routes too.
+You can also ask them to drop off the bikes to your chateau and pick them up afterwards.

 - Another lovely lazy day can be found on the banks of Languedoc’s canals and rivers.
-Grab yo0ur fishing rod, take a relaxing walk or even drift downstream yourself by boat or canoe.
+Grab your fishing rod, take a relaxing walk or even drift downstream by boat or canoe.

-- La Compagnie des Les Bateaux du Midi do great canal boat tours that take in some beautiful natural and historic sights, and your lunch is even served on board to add that extra bit of indulgence to your day.
+- La Compagnie des Les Bateaux du Midi do great canal boat tours with lunch served on board, adding that extra bit of indulgence to your day.

 Want even more ideas?
 Check out our blog on the best things to do Languedoc!

 Despite being the oldest and largest French wine region, Languedoc hasn’t always had the greatest wine reputation.
-In the past, thewinemakers here were guilty of churning out plonk for the mass-market.
-No more, though.
-The more forward-thinking Languedoc growers andwinemakers realized the folly of their predecessors’ ways and began testing the boundaries.
-Now, the wineries of this region are turning out innovative, high-quality blends that – for now at least – remain outstandingly good value.
+In the past, the winemakers here were guilty of being mass market-focused, but no more!
+Today, the wineries of this region are turning out innovative, high-quality blends that – for now at least – remain outstandingly good value.

 - Cassoulet is one of Languedoc’s most celebrated dishes, and you’re bound to find it on menus throughout the region.
-A deliciously thick and unctuous bean stew made with duck, pork and sausages, it’s definitely one for the cold weather and big appetites!
+A deliciously thick and unctuous bean stew, it’s made with duck, pork and sausages – definitely one for the cold weather and big appetites!